When it comes to smartphones, there was a time when cheap really meant shitty. That’s no longer true. But which cheap phones are most worth buying?

 Like many of you, I used to be sucked into the endless black hole that was crazy expensive smartphones, complete with the two-year carrier ball-and-chain.
 Then I bought a Nexus 5.
 Not only did my monthly smartphone payments vanish completely, I discovered a cheap phone I could adore.
 (Sadly, you can’t buy a Nexus 5 anymore.)
 But it isn’t the only cheap smartphone out there, and it’s not always easy to figure out which worthwhile handsets won’t stick you with a monthly bill.
 I set out to find the best for the least, so I could share them with you.

-For a few months, I exclusively carried a cadre of cheap smartphones, all $350 or less off contract.
+For a few months, I exclusively carried a cadre of cheap smartphones.
 Whether phablet or pocket-friendly, plastic or metal, Windows Phone or Android or BlackBerry, bezel-less or no, they’ve all ridden shotgun right in my pocket for days, sometimes weeks, at a time.

 Some were easy to dismiss, a crappy Android skin here or a terrible design decision there.
 Others were like heavyweight title fights with one phone in each hand and my head on a swivel.
 But the best smartphones made me feel like I wasn’t sacrificing a premium experience.
 My favorites meet the enviable confluence of design, performance, and style that can rival even the most expensive handsets available—but at a fraction of the price.